aws/aws-rfdk/packages/aws-rfdk/lib/deadline/README.md

 // This will provide Docker container images for the specified version of Deadline const images = new ThinkboxDockerImages(scope, 'Images', {
   version: version,
+  // Change this to AwsThinkboxEulaAcceptance.USER_ACCEPTS_AWS_THINKBOX_EULA to accept the terms
+  //of the AWS Thinkbox End User License Agreement
+  userAwsThinkboxEulaAcceptance: AwsThinkboxEulaAcceptance.USER_REJECTS_AWS_THINKBOX_EULA,
 });
 ```